KIYOMITSU I, Torii

 many pupils."
 (Quotes taken from Howard A. Link; 1980; see below)

-Formerly property of a New York Musuem.
+At a later date property of a New York Museum.

 Howard A. Link, The Theatrical Prints of the Torii Masters; Honolulu/Tokyo, 1977.